cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 It has support for different Solidity compiler versions, various plugins such as debuggers or linters as well as an in-browser CLI.

-**Protip1**: Did you stumble upon an interesting dApp project on GitHub you'd like to play around with?
+**Protip 1**: Did you stumble upon an interesting dApp project on GitHub you'd like to play around with?
 Simply use the "Import from GitHub" functionality and start coding within in seconds.

 **Protip 2**: The Remix Project offers a [Remix Desktop App](https://github.com/ethereum/remix-desktop) which helps you develop your Smart Contracts in an offline-ready IDE.
 No need to install and configure compilers, editors and plugins.